spaam/svtplay-dl/.github/ISSUE_TEMPLATE/bug_report.md

 ### What is the issue:

 Always include the URL you want to download and all switches you are using.
-You should also add `--verbose` because it makes it much easier for use to find the issue :)
+You should also add `--verbose` because it makes it much easier for us to find the issue :)

     svtplay-dl --verbose https://www.example.com